Picture archiving and communication system: Image archival and backup

 Digital medical images are typically stored locally on a PACS for retrieval.
 It is important (and required in the United States by the Security Rule's Administrative Safeguards section of HIPAA) that facilities have a means of recovering images in the event of an error or disaster.

 While each facility is different, the goal in image back-up is to make it automatic and as easy to administer as possible.
 The hope is that the copies won't be needed; however, disaster recovery and business continuity planning dictates that plans should include maintaining copies of data even when an entire site is temporarily or permanently lost.

 Ideally, copies of images should be maintained in several locations, including off-site to provide disaster recovery capabilities.
-In general, PACS data is no different than other business critical data and should be protected with multiple copies at multiple locations.
+In general, PACS data are no different than other business critical data and should be protected with multiple copies at multiple locations.
 As PACS data can be considered protected health information (PHI), regulations may apply, most notably HIPAA and HIPAA Hi-Tech requirements.

 Images may be stored both locally and remotely on off-line media such as disk, tape or optical media.
 The use of storage systems, using modern data protection technologies has become increasingly common, particularly for larger organizations with greater capacity and performance requirements.
 Storage systems may be configured and attached to the PACS server in various ways, either as Direct-Attached Storage (DAS), Network-attached storage (NAS), or via a Storage Area Network (SAN).
 However the storage is attached, enterprise storage systems commonly utilize RAID and other technologies to provide high availability and fault tolerance to protect against failures.
 In the event that it is necessary to reconstruct a PACS partially or completely, some means of rapidly transferring data back to the PACS is required, preferably while the PACS continues to operate.

 Modern data storage replication technologies may be applied to PACS information, including the creation of local copies via point-in-time copy for locally protected copies, along with complete copies of data on separate repositories including disk and tape based systems.
 Remote copies of data should be created, either by physically moving tapes off-site, or copying data to remote storage systems.
-Whenever HIPAA protected data is moved, it should be encrypted, which includes sending via physical tape or replication technologies over WAN to a secondary location.
+Whenever HIPAA protected data are moved, it should be encrypted, which includes sending via physical tape or replication technologies over WAN to a secondary location.